 - int statistics:level:verbosity of statistics auto-printed. - int forcefloat: If set to nonzero, all image tiles will be converted to float type when stored in the image cache.
 This can be helpful especially for users of ImageBuf who want to simplify their image manipulations to only need to consider float data.
-The default is zero, meaning that image pixels are not forced to be float when in cache. - int failure_retries: When nonzero (the default), ImageCache accepts un-MIPmapped images as usual.
-When set to zero, ImageCache will reject un-MIPmapped images with an error condition, as if the file could not be properly read.
-This is sometimes helpful for applications that want to enforce use of MIP-mapped images only.
-(Default: 1) - int deduplicate: When nonzero, the ImageCache will notice duplicate images under different names if their headers contain a SHA-1 fingerprint (as is done with maketx-produced textures) and handle them more efficiently by avoiding redundant reads.
+The default is zero, meaning that image pixels are not forced to be float when in cache. - int failure_retries: When an image file is opened or a tile/scanline is read but a file error occurs, if this attribute is nonzero, it will try the operation again up to this many times before giving up and reporting a failure.
+Setting this to a small nonzero number (like 3) may help make an application more robust to occasional spurious networking or other glitches that would otherwise cause the entire long-running application to fail upon a single transient error.
+(Default: 0) - int deduplicate: When nonzero, the ImageCache will notice duplicate images under different names if their headers contain a SHA-1 fingerprint (as is done with maketx-produced textures) and handle them more efficiently by avoiding redundant reads.
 The default is 1 (de-duplication turned on).
 The only reason to set it to 0 is if you specifically want to disable the de-duplication optimization. - string substitute_image: When set to anything other than the empty string, the ImageCache will use the named image in place of all other images.
 This allows you to run an app using OIIO and (if you can manage to get this option set) automagically substitute a grid, zone plate, or other special debugging image for all image/texture use. - int unassociatedalpha: When nonzero, will request that image format readers try to leave input images with unassociated alpha as they are, rather than automatically converting to associated alpha upon reading the pixels.
 The default is 0, meaning that the automatic conversion will take place. - int max_errors_per_file: The maximum number of errors that will be printed for each file.
 The default is 100.
 If your output is cluttered with error messages and after the first few for each file you aren't getting any helpful additional information, this can cut down on the clutter and the runtime. (default: 100) - int trust_file_extensions: When nonzero, assume that the file extensions of any texture requests correctly indicates the file format (when enabled, this reduces the number of file opens, at the expense of not being able to open files if their format do not actually match their filename extension).
 Default: 0 - string options This catch-all is simply a comma-separated list of name=value settings of named options, which will be parsed and individually set.
 Example: